 The days when PCs and consoles were the only platforms to release games on are gone, with smartphones and tablets now demanding a growing share of the market.
-Popular franchises such as Angry Birds and Cut the Rope made their debut on the iPhone, and have gone on to sell millions of units, establishing the mobile gaming industry in the process.
+Popular franchises such as Angry Birds and Cut the Rope made their debut on the iPhone and went on to sell millions.
 Local studio, Flat Earth Games, is now attempting to get a slice of the pie with its medieval theme building game, TownCraft.

 We caught up with Flat Earth Games founders, Leigh and Rohan Harris, to talk about the challenges and opportunities of developing a mobile game.